 Maybe you saw an image on a website and fell in love or you got yourself beautiful stock images.
 Or you download my free image pack of 29 Stunning Pinterest-ready images for your blog from the insider-only library.

 All you need is a digital image.
 If you want to use a picture in a magazine or book, for example, you will need to scan it or make a photograph of it.
 Then, load it on your computer.

 If you want to use an image you found online, get the image-URL.
 You can find it by clicking the image with the right-click and copying the URL by clicking “copy link address” or “copy link location”.
 (Works in Firefox, Chrome, and Explorer, not sure about other browsers.)

-Even easier, use the Canva Color Palette Generator that picks a scheme automatically after you uploaded a picture from your local drive.
+The Canva Color Palette Generator picks a harmonic scheme automatically after you uploaded a picture from your local drive.